Are the Love Is Blind contestants still together?

 Kelly and Kenny

+The couple seemed to take a slightly more mature approach to their relationship, with the pair discussing how they planned to fit their relationship into their everyday lives from the get-go.

-And it hasn’t necessarily gone down well with the other contestants, who have singled them out as being the ones most likely to stay together.
+And this didn’t exactly go down well with the other contestants, who singled them out as being the ones most likely to stay together.

 Kelly and Kenny’s proposal was particularly cute, with them each covering their eyes despite not actually being able to see one another.